 It is the one you can rely on if nothing else works.
 This is why.
-It can also be effective on a Texas Rig and Carolina Rig.
+It catches fish!

-Learning how to fish with stickbaits is one of those things where you lose to much opportunity if you never learn how to do it properly and efficiently.
+Learning how to fish with stick baits is one of those things where you lose to many opportunities if you never learn how to fish Senkos properly and efficiently.

-If you are after some explosive strikes, jerkbaits may be your best bet in open water.
+If you are after some explosive strikes in clear water, jerkbaits may be your best bet in open water.
 Designed with a profile similar to many forage fish, these lures can be used to hunt down the biggest fish in the lake.
 You can change the color to a silver or chrome pattern to imitate shiners or to a Perch or Trout pattern if the fish happen to eat those.
-You can copy anything and everything your water has in it all with one lure without it looking very artificial at all.
+You can copy anything and everything your water has in it all with one bait.
+This is without it looking very artificial at all too.

-Our Pick: The Rapala X-Rap extreme action slash bait is one that can do pretty much anything you want it to do.
+Our Top Pick: The Rapala X-Rap extremeaction slash bait is one that can do pretty much anything you want it to do.

 It features a wide array of excellent color patterns, enough to imitate absolutely anything.
 Because of this, a highly realistic presentation is easy if you know how to fish jerkbaits.